DioneProtocol/odysseygo/CONTRIBUTING.md

-# How to Contribute to Avalanche
+# How to Contribute to Odyssey

 ## Setup

-To start developing on AvalancheGo, you'll need a few things installed.
+To start developing on OdysseyGo, you'll need a few things installed.

 - Golang version >= 1.20.8
 - gcc